 In fact, whenever you are unable to do something you want to do, such as eat right, exercise, quit a bad habit, etc. you are fighting this overwhelming power just as the same as too much self criticism.

 Reason #2 – “I need to beat myself up to motivate me to keep improving.”

 Literally, people think, consciously and unconsciously that if they stop self judging and criticizing themselves, that somehow, they will not push themselves to achieve their goals.

 How does this belief program get formed?
 Again, pretty simple.
-Child performs something in front of parent (sports or school grade, for example).
+A child performs something in front of their parent (sports or school grade, for example).

 Parent tells kid on the car ride home what they did wrong (criticism).

 id is HIGHLY MOTIVATED to get approval of parent and associates that motivation with the criticism.
 Concludes unconsciously and forms a solid belief:

 Whether parent or adult authority continues criticism or not, kid continues to self criticize well past what is useful.